max-faria/max-faria/README.md

 ## Hey there! 👋

-I'm Max, a Front-end Developer who is passionate about technology.
+I'm Max, a Full Stack Developer who is passionate about technology.
 I'm excited to showcase my projects, skills, and journey here on GitHub.

 ## About Me